Eligibility: Major grants for independent, overseas research and language training.Read More

 Eligibility: A variety of fellowships and grants offered by this non-profit foundation that seeks to encourage a new generation of leaders.Read More

-Eligibility: For graduate students on assistantship studying abroad on a UGA program.
-Students must complete the online application and upload a strong letter of recommendation from the director of their chosen study abroad program, indicating that the student will be accepted if funded.
-Maymester and Summer 2015 UGA study abroad programs only
+Eligibility: For graduate students on assistantship on a UGA StudyAway program.
+Students must complete the online application and upload a strong letter of recommendation from the director of their chosen study away program, indicating that the student will be accepted if funded.
+Maymester and Summer 2015 UGA StudyAway programs only.

 Deadline: March 6th, 2015

 Eligibility: The Whitaker International Program sends emerging leaders in U.S. biomedical engineering (or bioengineering) overseas to undertake a self-designed project that will enhance their careers within the field.

 - Have U.S. citizenship OR be a permanent legal resident of the U.S.

 - Be in the field of biomedical engineering/bioengineering or a closely-related field (Chemical, Mechanical or Electrical Engineering with substantive interest and background in Biomedicine).